 Sweet and saucy, slow cooked pork served over toasty bread and topped with crisp pickled cucumber.
 This recipe combines the right balance of flavors for a fantastically rich but super easy dinner that is sure to impress!
-Whether you are looking for something new for a Christmas gathering or an easy weeknight dinner to survive this busy season, Hoisin Honey Pulled Pork is a must-try.
+[This Hoisin Honey Pulled Pork with Pickled Cucumber Salad recipe was sponsored.]

 So, it is December 6th, how we doing?
 I’m about there with the Christmas shopping – of course, I pretty much do it all online anymore, but still [pats self on back].
 We are all decorated too. 🎀🎁🎄 And just like every year, I save the hardest for last …writing the Christmas cards.
 Oyyy, that takes time.
 Which actually brings me to this recipe, because I created this to be a new, weeknight dinner idea for this busy month ..but I ended up with something SO GOOD and kinda fancy, that this would be holiday meal worthy too.
 Score!
 And the key to this recipe is Don Victor® Orange Blossom Comb Honey Globe Jar because the honeycomb is the secret ingredient that makes this sauce come out sweet (but not too sweet), perfectly thick and saucy.
 Yummm.